Jarrad Kennedy: Early career

 In 2008 and 2009, Kennedy played for the Canberra Raiders' NYC team.
 On 5 October 2008, Kennedy scored the match winning try in the Raiders' golden-point extra time win over the Brisbane Broncos in the 2008 NYC Grand Final.
 In 2010, he graduated on to the Raiders' Queensland Cup team, Souths Logan Magpies.

 2012

 In round 6 of the 2012 NRL season, Kennedy made his NRL debut for Canberra against the New Zealand Warriors.

 2013

 On 17 May, Kennedy re-signed with Canberra on a two-year contract.

 2014

 In round 11 of the 2014 NRL season, Kennedy scored his first NRL career try against North Queensland.

 2015

 On 25 March, Kennedy again re-signed with Canberra on a two-year contract.

 2016

 In September, Kennedy was named at second-row in the 2016 Intrust Super Premiership NSW Team of the Year.

 2017

 Kennedy was named in the Manly-Warringah squad for the 2017 NRL Auckland Nines.
 He made his debut for Manly against South Sydney in round 2 of the 2017 NRL season.
+At the end of 2017, Kennedy was released by the Manly club.

+2018

+In 2018, Kennedy re-joined Canberra but played the entire season for their feeder club Mounties making a total of ten appearances in the NSW Cup.

+2019

+In 2019, Kennedy joined the Tuggeranong Bushrangers in the local Canberra competition.

+On 31 October, Kennedy was named in the Blumers Lawyers CRC Team of the Year.